vphantom/docblox2md/README.md

 $ inline2md docs/*.md
 ```

-Every recognized comment in each Markdown file will be processed.
-Any comment leading to a missing file or a file which doesn't parse properly will be emptied and errors will be displayed in the console.
+Every placeholder in each input file will be processed.
+Any placeholder leading to a missing file or a file which doesn't parse properly will be emptied.

 To omit `protected` items (in language where this makes sense), specify `--skip-protected`: